 Synopsis

-Philosophy or love of wisdom, is a multi-dimensional, comprehensive, cognitive answer to this call rooted in our bio-psychological & spiritual evolution, to knowingly push limits, transcend limitations, producing more complex, refined & subtle states of consciousness, information and matter.
-This answer is rational, dialogal, open, critical, personal and seeks the unconditional.
 Philosophy allows recurrent & multiple transferences between, on the one hand, reason and intuition or meta-reason, and, on the other hand, reason and instinct or ante-reason.
-It is open to the wonderous, ineffable, luminous, spontaneous & meaningful.
+It is open to the spontaneous, meaningful, wonderous, luminous and ineffable.

 Wim van den Dungen

-Antwerp, 1992 - 2008.
+Antwerp, 1992 - 2018.

 In this contemporary system* of philosophy, the adaptive, modular, "double coded" tools of postmodernism are used, to focus on a comprehensive understanding of and an intuitive resonance with the multi- and meta-cultural quest of humanity for the gratification of its higher needs in the form of philosophical, artistic and spiritual activities.
-It stands in-between ("equi-aeon") the age of presence promoting substance-thinking and the age of process, focusing on the transformation of energy, the product of differences.
-It tries to identify that which escapes radical relativism, scepticism and nihilism, but this without returning to uncritical thinking (realism versus idealism) and the neglect of the spiritual & the absent, in particular by way of substance.
+It invites a postmodernism making way for hypermodernism.

-The Piagetian concept of the different layers, strands, phases or levels of cognition as well as the results of transpersonal psychology and neurotheology were helpful.
 Studied were : Ancient Egypt, Judaism, Qabalah, Classical Yoga, Hinduism, Buddhism, Christianity, Islam, Sufism & Hermetism.
-In the course of these investigations, major texts had to be translated : the Yoga-Sûtra (Sanskrit, English & French), the Seven Ways of Holy Love (Middle Dutch, Dutch & English), the Sepher Yetzirah (Dutch), the Mystical Theology (Dutch), the Gospel of Thomas (English), Q1 (Greek, Latin, English), the Memphis Theology (Middle Egyptian, English, French).
-Egyptian wisdom texts formed a separate study.
+In the course of these investigations, major texts had to be translated : the Yoga-Sûtra (Sanskrit, English & French), the Seven Ways of Holy Love (Middle Dutch, Dutch & English), the Sepher Yetzirah (Dutch), the Mystical Theology (Dutch), the Gospel of Thomas (English), Q1 (Greek, Latin, English), and a wide variety of Ancient Egyptian texts, in particular the Memphis Theology (Middle Egyptian, English, French).
+A wide variety of Egyptian wisdom texts formed a separate study.

-logic, epistemology, neurophilosophy, natural philosophy, philosophical anthropology & psychology, esthetics, ethics, hermeneutics, ontology, comparative spirituality, mysticology philosophy of mysticism
+logic, epistemology, neurophilosophy, natural philosophy, philosophical anthropology & psychology, esthetics, ethics, metaphysics, hermeneutics, ontology, comparative spirituality, mysticology philosophy of mysticism

-Next to the word "system", it shows that although explicitly organized and systematical, this philosophy does not claim to erect a "grand system" of philosophy comparable with the "great stories" of philosophers like Aristotle, Spinoza or Hegel (to name the most outstanding examples).
-The "modular" and "fractal" approach should allow everybody to make up his or her own mind.
+The "modular" and "fractal" approach of this work should allow everybody to make up his or her own mind.
 An open mind free to study is the foundation of all possible philosophy.

 Nevertheless, Kant wrote :

-"Die menschliche Vernunft ist ihrer Natur nach architektonisch, d.i. sie betrachted alle Erkenntnisse als gehörig zu einem möglichen System, und verstattet daher auch nur solche Prinzipien, die eine vorhabende Erkenntnis wenigstens nicht unfähig machen, in irgend einen System mit anderen zusammen zu stehen."
+"Die menschliche Vernunft ist ihrer Natur nach architektonisch, d.i. sie betrachted alle Erkenntnisse als gehörig zu einem möglichen System, und verstattet daher auch nur solche Prinzipien, die eine vorhabende Erkenntnis wenigstens nicht unfähig machen, in irgend einen System mit anderen zusammen zu stehen." -

 Kant, I. : Kritik der reinen Vernunft, B501.